safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 ---

 Now that you have learned how to run a workspace in response to a notification, it's time to take that basic workspace and adjust it for your overall goal: to provide real-time updates to your corporation's databases!
-Let's start off by extracting information from the notifications and configure
+The next step is to understand how to extract information from the notifications and configure an FME Workspace to process that incoming data.

 ---